 "...the Nottingham Philharmonic under Mark Heron seems to reach greater heights of orchestral virtuosity."

 "This was surely the best of the many orchestral collaborations seen at the prestigious La Mar de Músicas festival.
 The brilliance of Toumani Diabate of course made this possible, but it was as much due to the Orchestra Sinfonica de la Region de Murcia directed by Mark Heron who were outstanding in their sympathetic accompaniment."

-I'm delighted to have been invited to teach a conducting course at a new summer school taking place in Beijing, under the auspices of the Dulwich International Schools network.
-Please visit their site for further information - only a small number of places left.
+I'm delighted to be heading to Beijing to teach a conducting course at a new summer school taking place under the auspices of the Dulwich International Schools network.
+The conducting course is completely full.

 Concert dates for the coming 6 months are now up to date here.

 The Nottingham Philharmonic's Britten centenary celebrations (Violin Concerto, Peter Grimes, War Requiem) are now receding into the distance.
 Read the Grimes review.
 January saw the annual family concert ("No-one stages a family concert quite like the NPO") with Sharron Davies as presenter.
 Next is the NPO's 40th Anniversary concert.